The Best Free Things to Do in Chicago

 2) Experience the sounds of the Chicago Jazz Festival in Millennium Park.
 The annual festival is in its 41st year and will run from August 23 through September 1, 2019.

-3) Squeeze in a workout in the sun on Saturday mornings, with free yoga, tai chi, and pilates classes on the Great Lawn in Millennium Park.
+3) Squeeze in a workout in the sun on Tuesday, Thursday, and Saturday mornings, with free yoga, tai chi, zumba, pilates and more exercise classes on the Great Lawn in Millennium Park.

-4) Check out one of more than 200 free concerts that the Chicago Cultural Center hosts every year.
+4) Check out one of more than 200 free concerts that the Chicago Cultural Center hosts every year, like the 4th Annual Chicago House Music Conference & Festival.
 A bonus if it takes place in the Preston Bradley Hall, which has the world’s largest Tiffany dome.

 5) Interested in exploring a new neighborhood?
-Make an appointment with a Chicago Greeter, and you can get one of three dozen insider tours throughout the city.
+Make an appointment with a Chicago Greeter and you can get a 1- to 4-hour customized, guided tour through the city.

-7) Learn about social reformer Jane Addams at the Hull-House Museum on the University of Illinois at Chicago campus.
-You’ll find a mix of exhibits on her efforts to improve the lives of the poor, which includes one focused on the importance of play.
+7) Learn about social reformer Jane Addams (who was also the first American woman to receive the Nobel Peace Prize) at the Hull-House Museum on the University of Illinois at Chicago campus.
+You’ll find a mix of exhibits -- including one focused on the importance of play -- on her efforts to improve the lives of the poor

 8) There’s flora for everyone at the Garfield Park Conservatory, which contains spectacular aroids, a lush fern room, and a fine children’s garden, complete with play area.
-Don’t miss the “Persian Pool” and its collection of site-specific glass pieces by Dale Chihuly.
+Don’t miss the “Persian Pool” and its collection of site-specific glass lily pads created by world-famous glass sculptor Dale Chihuly.